-Here, we find that physics is intimately connected to, and ultimately derived from, this definition of the observer.
+Here, we find that fundamental physics is intimately connected to, and ultimately derived from, this definition of the observer.

 As a probability space over all experiments in nature, the "experience" of the observer will be given in the form of the production or receipt of a message of incremental contributions to knowledge and will be constructed from the elements of this space.
-But, since experiments are selected under experimenter freedom (i.e. \approx randomly), information is required to encode the message.
+But, since experiments are selected under experimenter freedom (i.e. randomly), information is required to encode the message.
+This information represents the sum total of all "free experimental choices" in nature.

-As we found, the information that encodes the message of "free experimental choices" is, in the context of arbitrary experiments, not representable by bits, but rather by 'clicks' (a term we borrowed from John A. Wheeler[3] regarding the recording of an incidence by an incidence counter), and these 'clicks' behave the same as wave-function measurement collapses.
+As we found, the information that encodes the message is, in the context of arbitrary experiments, not representable by bits, but rather by 'clicks' (a term we borrowed from John A. Wheeler[3] regarding the recording of an incidence by an incidence counter), and these 'clicks' behave the same as wave-function measurement collapses.
 Thus, in our system, the fundamental experience of the observer is encoded as a specific sequence of 'clicks', or collapses, corresponding to a specific a selection of completed experiments in nature.

 From this, we found that optimizing these 'clicks' is sufficient to uniquely entail physics.
-In fact, applying the traditional machinery of statistical mechanics to an ensemble of clicks, then maximizing the entropy, yields very straightforwardly the wave-function and the Born rule in lieu of the Gibbs measure.
+In fact, applying the traditional machinery of statistical mechanics to an ensemble of clicks, then maximizing the entropy, yields very straightforwardly the wave-function and the Born rule in lieu of the Gibbs measure, thereby providing an origin for concepts that were previously postulated.
 Furthermore, we found the machinery to be sufficiently powerful to derive quantum field theory, general relativity, and up to and including quantum gravity.
 This is because the structure of the 'clicks' that we recover is in fact slightly more general than the collapses that are manifest in standard quantum physics, and as it turned out, happen to be just enough to admit the Einstein field equations (EFE) as the default equation of motion of our quantum fields.
 We stress that the EFE does not need to be injected or imported into, and follows automatically from the quantum theory.